LorenaMueller/refine_DCG_outlines/README.md

 To extend the analysis to other glaciers and/or years, the follwoing steps will have to be followed:
 * Additional Coherence data: e.g. manual processing using the ESA SNAP software and upload of the processed geotiff file to the GEE assets.
 * Inspect Landsat scenes of the desired region/year.
-* Add names of the processed coherence and landsat scene in GEE script (1_create_input_layers), run script and export to Drive.
+* Add the processed coherence and landsat scene in the GEE script (1_create_input_layers), run script and export to Drive.
 * Add the new glaciers and/or years in the google colab script (complete_RF_all_glaciers.ipynb).

 ### Software

 * **Google Earth Engine** (JavaScript API via browser)
 * **Google Colab** with:
   * Python 3
   * `xgboost`, `numpy`, `pandas`, `rasterio`, `scikit-learn`, `matplotlib`, `geopandas`